Emma Kaili Metcalf Beckley Nakuina: Early life and family

 Nakuina was born March 5, 1847, at her family's homestead in Kauaʻala in the Manoa Valley, at what is now the campus of the University of Hawaii at Manoa.
 Her father Theophilus Metcalf, originally from Ontario County, New York, arrived in Hawaii on May 19, 1842, and was naturalized as a citizen on March 9, 1846.
 He worked as a sugar planter and government land surveyor during the Great Mahele.
 Her mother, Kailikapuolono, was a descendant of the aliʻi lineages of Oahu, which was traditionally associated with the Kūkaniloko Birthstones, where the highest-ranking chiefs of the islands were once born.
 Her maternal great-grandfather was Nahili, a chief from the island of Hawaii and one of the generals of King Kamehameha I during his conquest of the Hawaiian Islands.
 Her maternal family was considered to be of the Hawaiian kaukau aliʻi class, or lower ranking chiefs in service to the royal family.

 Nakuina was educated at Sacred Hearts Academy and Punahou School in Honolulu.
 She was also privately tutored in many languages by her father including Greek, Latin, Hebrew, French, German, English, and Hawaiian.
 In 1866, she was preparing to attend the Young Ladies Seminary (modern day Mills College) in Benicia, California.
 No records exist of her attendance in the Mills College archives.
-Her father died on August 6, 1866 while visiting Oakland, possibly in order to settle her into her new school, and she decided to stay in Hawaii instead.
+Her father died on August 6, 1866, while visiting Oakland, possibly in order to settle her into her new school, and she decided to stay in Hawaii instead.
 At a young age, King Kamehameha IV ordered her to be trained in traditional water rights and customs.

 On December 3, 1867, she married Frederick William Beckley Sr. (1845–1881), a part-Hawaiian noble like herself.
 She served as the lady-in-waiting of Queen Kapiʻolani, the wife of King Kalākaua, while her husband served as the Chamberlain of the Royal Household and in the Hawaiian government as a member of the House of Representatives and as the Royal Governor of Kauai.
 They had seven children, including son Frederick William Beckley Jr. (1874–1943) and daughter Sabina Beckley Hutchinson (1868–1935).
 Beckley Sr. died in 1881, leaving Nakuina a widow.
 In 1887, she remarried to the Reverend Moses Kuaea Nakuina (1867–1911).
 A nephew of Minister of Finance Moses Kuaea, he was twenty years her junior and also a descendant of Hawaiian nobility.
 They had two children: a short-lived son named Irving Metcalf Nakuina, who was born and died in 1888, and a daughter who contracted leprosy and was sent to the Kalaupapa Leprosy Settlement.

-A newspaper article in the October 16, 1916 issue of the Honolulu Star-Bulletin claimed Emma was godmother to Princess Kaʻiulani, the niece of Kalākaua and last heir to the Hawaiian throne.
+A newspaper article in the October 16, 1916, issue of the Honolulu Star-Bulletin stated Emma was godmother to Princess Kaʻiulani, the niece of Kalākaua and last heir to the Hawaiian throne.